Home > Pies, Tarts, and Crisps > Peaches and Cream Mini Pies

 Vanilla Cream

-• Make the Vanilla Cream first – In a small saucepan, add the egg yolk, cream, brown sugar and cornstarch.
+• In a small saucepan, add the egg yolk, cream, brown sugar and cornstarch.
 Whisk until the cornstarch and egg yolk are thoroughly incorporated.
 Turn on the heat to medium.

-• Cook the cream until it thickens and bubbles slightly – about 3-5 minutes.
+• Cook the cream until it thickens and bubbles slightly – about 3 to 5 minutes.
 Remove the pan from the heat and add the vanilla and butter.
 Stir until the butter has melted.

 Pie Crust

-• Note -The butter needs to be cold.
+• The butter needs to be cold.
 Before you begin making the dough, cut the butter into cubes and place in the freezer for about 10 to 15 minutes ahead of time.

 • In a medium mixing bowl, whisk together the flour, sugar, and salt.
 Add the butter cubes to the flour and press the butter cubes into small flat, flaky discs (about the size of a nickel) – making sure they are all coated with flour.